za/tango_with_django_book/chapters/models.rst

 Generated SQL
 -------------
 The database synchronisation process essentially converts the Django models into SQL tables.
 To see the SQL that is produced, you can run the command ``python manage.py sql rango``.
 This will output the SQL code that was issued to the database backend on your behalf.
-Notice that while we did not specify an ``id'' attribute in our model, Django automatically assigns an ``id`` to every model.
+Notice that while we did not specify an ``id`` attribute in our model, Django automatically assigns an ``id`` to every model.
 You should also note that in the ``rango_page`` table, the reference to ``Category`` is created as a foreign key.

 .. code-block:: sql